While exploring the Bruce Trail please abide by the Bruce Trail Users' Code:

 Permitted Uses of the Bruce Trail

 The Bruce Trail is a publically accessible footpath running from Niagara to Tobermory, created and maintained for pedestrian use.
 It is entirely built and maintained by volunteers for the purpose of protecting the Niagara Escarpment, the most significant landform in southern Ontario.
-Roughly 40% of the trail runs through private land, thanks to generous agreements with landowners who have provided permission for this footpath on their property.
+Roughly one-third of the Trail runs through private land, thanks to generous agreements with landowners who have provided permission for this footpath on their property.

 - non-motorized, pedestrian activities including hiking, snowshoeing and cross-country skiing